-Stevens D, Rollo M, Vibart R, Chrystal J, Speirs B, Davison R, Burtt A. 2022.
-Sheep and Cattle Birth and Slaughter Dates.
-Report prepared for the Ministry for Primary Industries.
+Stevens D, Ward J. 2023.
+Splitting Emissions Intensity Values between Venison and Velvet Antler in the Deer Industry.
+Report prepared for the Ministry for Primary Industries by AgResearch.
 Wellington: Ministry for Primary Industries.

 UNFCCC.
 2023.
 FCCC/ARR/2022/NZL.
 Report on the Individual Review of the Annual Submission of New Zealand Submitted in 2022.
 Centralised Review.